ODU-TRI/Stop-Sign-Detection/README.md

-# Stop Sign Detection Using YOLO and Automatic Geotag retrieval
+# Stop Sign Detection Using YOLO and Automatic Geotag Retrieval

-Summary: The program attached to this summary report detects stop signs in an image and extracts geographical coordinates of the image from its metadata, if available.
-This code uses the YOLO8 library for stop detection and PIL for extracting geolocation data of the image.
+Summary: The program attached to this report detects stop signs in an image and extracts geographical coordinates of the image from its metadata, if available.
+This code uses the YOLO8 library for stop sign detection and PIL for extracting geolocation data of the image.

-Inputs and Outputs: Input to the code is a sequence of images stored in the ‘image’ folder.
-The code processes all images and summarizes the results in a csv file ‘stop_detection_result.csv’ which contains image names, confidence Score in detecting stop signs, Latitudes, and Longitudes.
+Inputs and Outputs: Input to the code is a collection of images stored in the ‘image’ folder.
+The code processes all images and summarizes the results in a csv file ‘stop_detection_result.csv’ which contains image names, confidence score from YOLO in detecting stop signs, Latitudes, and Longitudes.
 Additionally, the folder ‘stop_detection_result_images’ contains the original images with a box around all detected objects.
 YOLO8 pre-trained model detects 79 different objects.
 The traffic-related objects detectable by the pre-trained model include vehicles, stop signs, traffic lights, parking meters, and fire hydrants.

 # Installation and Usage